Training Zones for Cross-Country Skiers (with Demo Videos)

 Training Zone Demonstrations

-Watch the video for real-life demos of athletes training at different zones.
+Watch the video for real-life demos of athletes training on a ski erg at different levels of intensity.
 Observe how their breathing and ability to speak changes with different zones.
 Both athletes have a lot of training experience and have had lab testing, but for these demos they are just going by feel.

 The resistance on the ski erg flywheel was set to about 4.5 in all examples.